-Effectiveness is measured through a variety of means.
-Course evaluations must be included in accordance with academic affairs requirements.
 A statement of one's own teaching principles and methods, course content (including syllabi and course materials) and exams, other artifacts of teaching, such as lecture notes, projects, or assignments, and the use of a variety of teaching and learning methods, are all appropriate for demonstrating classroom effectiveness.
-A faculty member under review may request that another faculty member observe one's teaching and submit notes or summary comments as evidence of teaching practices.
-In addition, activity beyond the classroom may be used to demonstrate effectiveness.
-Such activity could include evidence of motivating students to pursue further study of mathematics, supervision of independent study projects or theses, or arranging for students to attend professional meetings.
+Observations of the faculty member's teaching by a tenured faculty member will be used as evidence of teaching practices.
+Evidence of student learning will include grade distributions, and may include exam scores and sample scored student exams.
+Student learning will be considered satisfactory if evidence indicates performance is reasonably close to, or better than, other sections of the same course taught by different instructors over recent years.